LF-Engineering/dev-analytics-json2hat-helm/README.md

 Please provide secret values for each file in `./secrets/*.secret.example` saving it as `./secrets/*.secret` or specify them from the command line.

-Please note that `vi` automatically adds new line to all text files, to remove it run `truncate -s -1` on a saved file.
+Please note that `vim` automatically adds new line to all text files, to remove it run `truncate -s -1` on a saved file.

 List of secrets:
 - File `secrets/SH_USER.secret` or --set `shUser=...` setup MariaDB admin user name.